labria/nomic-base/rules.md

 >
 > b) A player may have only 1 amendment open at a time.
 >
 > c) The amendment may not be edited once it is submitted for voting and discussion.
+This cannot be chaned nor deleted

 [<sup>1.
 How to propose</sup>](./readme.md#propose-a-rule-amendment)